cornell-dti/dev.cornelldti.org/docs/grading-dev-tpm-rubric.md

     - Small tweaks to existing code.
     - Moving a lot of stuff around without substantial change (usually has a high raw diff lint count, but low significant line count)
     - etc...
+- 9 - Good
-- 6 if consistently and constantly produce work but unimpressive.
+  - Dev consistently and constantly produce work but unimpressive.
-  - New member has the exception that if they put in "faithful attempts", they can get 7.
+  - Newbies have the exception that if they put in "faithful attempts", they will reach a 12.
+- 6 - Okay
-- 5 is something like fixing CSS bugs every week but nothing else.
+  - Something like fixing CSS bugs every week but nothing else.
+- 3 - Poor
-- 4-3 GitHub contribution graph is extremely sparse.
+  - GitHub contribution graph is extremely sparse.
-- 2-1 Hopefully no one gets there.
+- 0 - Hopefully no one gets there.

-### Quality (aka Don’t Commit Crimes) (**5%**)
+### Professionalism (aka Don’t Commit Crimes) (**5%**)

 Start from 5.
-Deduct certain points for each problem below.

-- (-1/2) Unuseful PR comments.
-- (-1/2) Committed small garbage to the repo. (.DS_Store, temp files for testing, etc)
-- (-1) Cannot break down large diffs into smaller ones.
-As a result, code is difficult to review.
-- (-1) Continue to add linter warnings to the codebase (look at an entire PR instead of individual commits).
-- (-1) Use legacy/deprecated methods from library
-- (-1) Consistently use ugly hacks to get job done.
-- (-2) Committed big garbage to the repo.
-(Something like node_modules)
-- (-2) Committed crime to the repo. (e.g. force-push to destroy other dev's work, very unlikely)

-The points deduction is ranked by damage done to the codebase.

-### Professionalism (**4%**)

-Start from 4.
 Minus certain points for each problem below.
 We will happily ignore some small number of unhelpful commit messages.

 - (-1) PR Reviews provide minimal feedback or trivial changes only
-- (-1) extremely unhelpful commit messages.
+- (-1) extremely unhelpful commit messages
-- (-1) leaked credentials.
+- (-1) leaked credentials
+- (-1) committed small garbage to the repo (temp/unneeded files)
+- (-2) committed big garbage to the repo (something like node_modules)
-- (-2) bad words in code or commit messages.
+- (-2) bad words in code or commit messages
+- (-2) committed crime to the repo. (e.g. force-push to destroy other dev's work, very unlikely)

 ## TPM Subteam Rubrics (**30%**)